Kids will love this portable, foldable chalkboard heart. It's the perfect Valentine for your favorite little artist!

 One thing you want to keep in mind when working with the different chalkboard fabrics is that you want to be careful with where you use pins, if you use them, because they can leave a permanent mark.
 I tend to use clothespins to keep everything together anyway, so that wasn't a problem for me.

 Also, depending upon the chalkboard fabric you use, an iron may melt it.
 So, just try using your hands to smooth everything out as best as you can.
 It tends to hold its shape pretty well anyway.

 Make a heart-shaped Chalkboard eraser

 To finish off the project, I decided to make a little heart eraser using craft foam and felt.

 All I did was to cut a small heart out of felt, and then glued it onto a slightly bigger heart that I cut out of craft foam.

-Just like with the Sandwich wraps, you can make your closure with either an elastic band, or some plastic snaps.
-I had bought a lot of plastic snaps for other projects awhile back, and find those to be the quickest, easiest way for me.
-I just folded up my chalkboard heart, and marked where I thought the ideal place would be for my snap, and placed it there.
+Just like with the sewn sandwich wraps, you can make your closure with either an elastic band or some plastic snaps.
+I had bought a lot of plastic snaps for other projects a while back and found those to be the quickest, easiest way for me.
+Plus, they look pretty darn cute, don't you think?

 Once your snap is in place, you are all set.
-You can wrap up some pieces of chalk, the little heart eraser, and snap it all together for your favorite little valentine.
+You can wrap up some pieces of chalk, the little heart eraser, and snap it all together for your favorite little Valentine.
 I hope they love it!